abdrahmansoltan/Learning-Notes/Vue/1-Vue.md

 };
 ```

-- In addition to providing data in a component, we can also provide at the app level:
+- In addition to providing data in a component, we can also provide at the **app level**:

+  - Provide a value that can be injected in all descendant components within the application.
+  - Expects the `injection` key as the first argument, and the `provided` value as the second.

   ```js
   import { createApp } from 'vue';